jlahne/pangborn-tutorial-2025/_main.md

 In cases like these, it may be easier to output a size with the right *aspect ratio* that looks good and is legible, then figure out what `dpi` you'll need to print it.
 If we need a 14x8" plot at 300 dpi, that's $14 \times 300 = 4200$ pixels wide by $8 \times 300 = 2400$ tall.
 We can fake this with our 7x4" plot at 600 dpi, since $4200 / 7 = 600$ and $2400 / 4 = 600$.

+### Other Image Export Options

+This is not a `knitr` or `bookdown` tutorial, but we used the `bookdown` package to make the [online webpage version of this tutorial](https://jlahne.github.io/pangborn-tutorial-2025/).
+It comes with its own advantages and challenges, but it does significantly streamline the image-generation process for any project where the only file you need is one LaTeX file, `.html` page, or `.pdf` output with all of the text and all of the figures.
+If that sounds appealing to you, turn your attention to ["bookdown: Authoring Books and Technical Documents with `R` Markdown" by Yihui Xie](https://bookdown.org/yihui/bookdown/).

 ## Regular Expressions {- #regex}
 A regular expression, or regex, is a way of compactly writing a `pattern` that will let you match similarly-structured pieces of text.
 You may use regex because you want the list of matches itself, because you want to do something to pieces of text with a certain pattern somewhere in them, or because you want to replace all matches with something else.
 Regex were originally designed in the 1980s, and are also a central part of the design of the `stringr` package (although `stringr` still has a lot of useful tools without them).